 Myth 4: Everyone’s Gums Bleed

 Health myths can set us up for failure at worst, and waste our time at best.
-Be sure to keep open the communication lines with your dentist, whichever hygiene methods you choose to employ.
-Through regular visits, a dentist can let you know if the method you’re trying is helping, or hurting your oral health.
-Regardless of whether you select a conventional or “hip” oral hygiene routine, you should aim to see your dentist for a basic cleaning and check-up every six months.
+Be sure to keep open the communication lines with your family dentist, whichever hygiene methods you choose to employ.
+Through regular visits, a family dentist can let you know if the method you’re trying is helping, or hurting your oral health.
+Regardless of whether you select a conventional or “hip” oral hygiene routine, you should aim to see your family dentist in Columbus, GA for a basic cleaning and check-up every six months.
 Your doctor will be able to provide preventative maintenance and keep an eye out for any signs of trouble.
-Commit to talking with your dentist about your oral routine and not even myths will be able to stand up to your pearly whites.
+Commit to talking with your Columbus, GA dentist about your oral routine and not even myths will be able to stand up to your pearly whites.